 Martin Salinas, Jr. Mr. Salinas has served as Chief Financial Officer of our General Partner since June 2008.
 Mr. Salinas had previously served as our Controller and Treasurer from September 2004 to June 2008.
 Prior to joining ETP, Mr. Salinas was a Senior Audit Manager with KPMG in San Antonio, Texas from September 2002.
+Mr. Salinas earned his B.B.A. in Accounting from the University of Texas at San Antonio in 1994 and is a Certified Public Accountant.
 Mr. Salinas also serves on the Board of Directors of the general partner of Sunoco Logistics.